learn-academy-2022-echo/full-stack-rails-strong/README.md

         -> 0.0346s
         == 20220907205643 CreateBlogPosts: migrated (0.0349s) =========================

-- As a developer, I can add new blog posts directly to my database.
+- As a developer, I can add new blog posts directly to my database.✅
     - terminal commands
         $ rails c
             $ BlogPost.create title: "What to Write", content: "What content can I put in a blog post?
 I don't know."
             $ BlogPost.create title: "Code Noobie", content: "I'm gonna share my thoughts on coding."
             $ BlogPost.create title: "ECHOOOO....ECHOOO....echoooo....echo....", content: "I am the ghost of ECHO, coming to haunt you."

-- As a user, I can see all the blog titles listed on the home page of the application.
+- As a user, I can see all the blog titles listed on the home page of the application.✅
     - create index method inside app/controllers/blog_post_controller.rb
         - create an instance variable for all the blog post instances
     - create app/views/blog_post/index.html.erb
         - use .map to iterate through the blog post instances and retrieve the titles

-- As a user, I can click on the title of a blog and be routed to a page where I see the title and content of the blog post I selected.
+- As a user, I can click on the title of a blog and be routed to a page where I see the title and content of the blog post I selected.✅
     - create a show method
         - create an instance variable @blogposts for a single object (one blog post) of BlogPost
     - create app/views/blog_post/show.html.erb
         - display the title and content from
+    - Added a link_to in the index  "#{value.title}", "/blogposts/#{value.id}.. that leads to the individual posts

-- As a user, I can navigate from the show page back to the home page.
+- As a user, I can navigate from the show page back to the home page.✅
+    - Created a alias as:blog_posts in the routes for the root page

-- As a user, I see a form where I can create a new blog post.
+- As a user, I see a form where I can create a new blog post.✅
-    - new and create methods
+    - new  methods

+    - created a method in controller for new, added a route, created a page with forms for it.

-- As a user, I can click a button that will take me from the home page to a page where I can create a blog post.
+- As a user, I can click a button that will take me from the home page to a page where I can create a blog post.✅

-    - link
+    - Created a button in index that redirects to new blog post

-- As a user, I can navigate from the form back to the home page.
+- As a user, I can navigate from the form back to the home page✅
+    - created a link in new html that redirects back to home

-- As a user, I can click a button that will submit my blog post to the database.
+- As a user, I can click a button that will submit my blog post to the database✅
     - create method
+    - the request type will be a post request

-- As a user, I when I submit my post, I am redirected to the home page.
+- As a user, I when I submit my post, I am redirected to the home page.✅
-    - redirect
+    - redirect method in create, with an if statement

 # Stretch Challenges
-- As a user, I can delete my blog post.
+- As a user, I can delete my blog post.✅
+    -
 - As a user, I can update my blog post.
 - As a developer, I can ensure that all blog posts have titles and content for each post.
 - As a developer, I can ensure that all blog post titles are unique.